 I have "designed" and have manufactured (for me) a custom fitting to take the place of the M6 x 8 allen-head screw found on E61 groupheads.
 I have termed this fitting the "Thermocouple Adaptor", but it is also a "Thermometer Adaptor".
 The adaptor for E-61 machines is available only in stainless steel and will accept ONLY a 1/8" thermocouple (of your choice) or the modified digital thermometer I offer.
 It replaces the M6 allen-head screw by screwing into the grouphead and sealing with a copper washer exactly as the existing M6 screw in your grouphead.
 The 1/8" thermocouple or digital thermometer stem is sealed to the adaptor by means of replaceable nylon ferrules.
 No drilling, tapping, soldering, brazing, cutting, teflon tape, or epoxy are required.
 Installation instructions for the adaptor can be found on my FTP "website" in the file entitled "DigThermAdptr7.pdf": http://users.rcn.com/erics/

 .
 Click on the file and save it to your computer.
-Please read these files carefully as they are designed to answer most questions concerning installation and use and even include a "quickie" install pictorial at the end.
+Please read these files carefully as they are designed to answer most questions concerning installation and use and even include a "quickie" install pictorial in the beginning.
 You might also want to read the file entitled http://users.rcn.com/erics/Digital%20Thermometer%20Build.pdf

 as it gives a pretty good pictorial of the build process of the thermometer kit - if I do say so myself